 Solid Fuel Heaters and Fires

-This page provides information on building consent applications for solid fuel heaters and fires.
+This page provides information on building consent applications for solid fuel heaters.

 The Building Consent application process for solid fuel heaters and fires is the same as for other building work with some additional information requirements.

-To apply for your consent you may print off and use the Application for Building Consent form from our Building Consents Forms link below.
-You may also print off the Solid Fuel Appliances Information Sheet from the same page to assist you.
+To apply for your consent use the Application for Building Consent form and the Solid Fuel Appliances Information Sheet.

 In addition to the Building Consent Application you must include: